 The plastics business and the news that surrounds it are global in reach and wider in breadth, which is why a key role of PlasticsToday editors is to select the content of greatest value for the benefit of the collective you, our valued readers.

-Our promise is update the stream regularly, and our hope is that you’ll be stimulated by what you see.
+As we update the stream regularly, our hope is that you’ll be edutained by what you see.

 A big breakthrough in scaled-down 3D printing.